HDFC ERGO General Insurance

 We Hai.
 We Care.

-HDFC ERGO General Insurance is a joint venture between HDFC Ltd. and ERGO International AG (part of Munich Re Group).
-Founded in 2002, it serves over 1 crore Indian customers across 113 cities.
+HDFC ERGO General Insurance is a joint venture between HDFC Ltd. and ERGO International AG of the Munich Re Group.
+It is the third-largest general insurer in India by market share with 1 crore+ customers across 113 cities.

 About HDFC ERGO

-HDFC ERGO General Insurance was founded in 2002 as a joint venture between HDFC Ltd. and ERGO International AG, the primary insurance arm of the global Munich Re Group.
-ERGO operates across 30+ countries globally and serves more than 40 million customers.
+HDFC ERGO General Insurance Company Limited is a joint venture between HDFC Ltd., India's largest housing finance institution, and ERGO International AG, the primary insurance entity of the Munich Re Group.
+ERGO operates across more than 30 countries in Europe and Asia and serves over 40 million customers globally.
+The Indian arm has been operating for more than a decade and a half.

 Claim Settlement Ratio94.32% (motor) | 83% (health)